PeterCamilleri/mysh/README.md

 So if a command is given

-    'abc "this is a string" 23 --launch --all'
+    command abc "this is a string" 23 --launch --all

 the args array will contain: